Our plan to revitalise Henderson

 Henderson town centre is packed with potential to increase housing, develop business space and create more jobs.

-Panuku is leading the creation of a safe, high-quality and lively mix of new homes and public spaces.
-We believe a strong eco focus and uniquely west Auckland identity will attract families, businesses, investors and visitors to this growing area.
+Eke Panuku is leading the creation of a safe, high-quality and lively mix of new homes and public spaces.
+We believe that a strong eco-focus and uniquely west Auckland identity will attract families, businesses, investors and visitors to this growing area.